Using heat to release toxins from our bodies is actually tens of thousands of years old, dating back to the Neolithic

-Plus, they have perfected the art of contrast therapy (taking a cold/snow plunge after, and repeating and repeating), recognizing this approach as key to getting the health benefits, and to make those endorphins pump.
+Plus, they have perfected the art of contrast therapy (taking a cold/snow plunge after, and repeating and repeating), recognizing this approach as key to getting the health benefits, and making those endorphins pump.

 The most powerful trend?
 Sauna as the new social, community-creating “hangout” (a healthy and hot alternative to bars and restaurants).

 Another irresistible and fascinating recent trend is taking the tradition of “sauna meisters” to a whole new level.
 Those trained to administer “aufguss sessions” – where water or ice with essential oils are poured over the hot stones to increase humidity then actively circulated with billowing towels – are now touting unique, themed experiences and participating in competitions to identify the true masters!
 (To witness the fun – at your own risk! – check out this video.)

 Sauna is simply a way of life in many communities and cultures.